 Diving with Whale Sharks

 Despite being the largest fish in the sea and residing across the archipelago year-round, the elusive whale shark can be tricky to spot.
-Luckily, we know a few of their favourite haunts.
+Luckily, we know the best dive sites in the Maldives to swim with whale sharks.

 • Thaa Atoll - COMO Maalifushi offers a rather special experience: snorkelling with whale sharks at night.
 Watch as these graceful giants feed on plankton over the reef - only six people are allowed in the sea for this experience, which makes is all the more personal.